Technorely/tendermint/docs/app-dev/indexing-transactions.md

 - `tx.hash` (transaction's hash)
 - `tx.height` (height of the block transaction was committed in)

-Tendermint will throw a warning if you try to use any of the above keys.
+Tenderely will throw a warning if you try to use any of the above keys.

 ## Querying transactions